rweekly/rweekly.org/about.md

 R Weekly was founded on May 20, 2016.
 R is growing very quickly, and there are lots of great blogs, tutorials and other formats of resources coming out every day.
 R Weekly wants to keep track of these great things in the R community and make it more accessible to everyone.

-This is a warm and welcome place.
+This is a warm and welcoming place.
 The team welcomes everyone who wants to contribute to the R community.

 Team Members (alphabet order)